SevilayMuni/BERT-SentimentAnalysis-IMDbReviews/README.md

 ```
 ## Model Performance 🎯

 The model was trained on a subset of the IMDb data.
-The model performance examined by confusion matrix and evaluation metrics; precision, recall, and F1-score.
+The model performance was examined by confusion matrix and evaluation metrics; precision, recall, and F1-score.

 ###  Classification Metrics Table